What’s a Startup Business Model

 What’s a startup business model?
 What makes a startup different than a mom and pop business?
 What’s the difference between a small business and a startup?
 It’s the business model.

 A startup business model scales more easily.
-For instance there is an ability to delivery 100X the product with a small 2X – 10X increase in capital and personal costs.
+For instance, there is an ability to delivery 100X the product with a small 2X – 10X increase in capital and personnel costs.
 Variable costs are small, net margins are huge and fixed costs grow slowly as revenue rockets through the roof.

 Some random thoughts about business models:

 - The Market You Address Effects Your Model – Are you selling to a low risk – high return market?
-The market you tarket will effect your ability to raise capital.
+The market you target will affect your ability to raise capital.
 Are they efficient buyers?
 Do they have money?
 Is it expensive to acquire customers?
 Do the customers spend freely?
-Selling to non-profits and state and local government are usually more difficult than selling to commercial entities.
-Selling to startups creates risk because satartups are notoriously cheap and have such a high failure rate, you’re will need to build high churn into your model.
+Selling to non-profits and state and local governments are usually more difficult than selling to commercial entities.
+Selling to startups creates risk because startups are notoriously cheap and have such a high failure rate, you’re will need to build high churn into your model.
 A Startup, selling to a startup is like a drowning man, trying to save a drowning man.

 Here’s some things that are not a business model: